feefladder/ahf/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+We've included a few of our favorites to kick things off!

 * [Wageningen university](https://www.wur.nl/)
 * [Choose an Open Source License](https://choosealicense.com)